Breechblock: Interrupted screw

 Perhaps a variation on the rotating bolt, an interrupted screw provides greater strength than simple lugs while requiring only a partial rotation to release the breechblock.
 The Welin breechblock is such a design and is used on weapons with calibres from about 4 in and larger in diameter.

-The Ross rifle Mk III is a straight-pull design that has multi-thread locking lugs.
+The 1888 Henri-Pieper, Ross rifle Mk III, Thompson Autorifle and FN CAL use multi-thread locking lugs.

 Welin breechblock of a 16-inch Mk 6 gun on USS Alabama (BB-60), 1943.
 Note the four separate thread "steps" on the block which engage with matching steps in the breech when the block is swung up and inwards and then rotated slightly clockwise.
 The design allows thread to be machined on four-fifths of the circumference but requires only a one-fifth turn to disengage.
 A conventional interrupted thread would have thread on only half of its circumference and would need to be much longer to achieve the same strength.